privacyguides/privacyguides.org/docs/vpn.md

 ### Additional Functionality

 While not strictly requirements, there are some factors we looked into when determining which providers to recommend.
-These include content blocking functionality, warrant canaries, multihop connections, excellent customer support, the number of allowed simultaneous connections, etc.
+These include content blocking functionality, warrant canaries, excellent customer support, the number of allowed simultaneous connections, etc.